bernardo1024/Sanwaf-UI/README.md

 **Optional Control Attributes**

-  	numErrorsToDisplay  		- Number of error messages to display.
+  	data-sw-numErrorsToDisplay  		- Number of error messages to display.
 Specify -1 to display all errors.
 						  Defaults to: -1
-  	errorActions                  	- Action(s)s to take when an error is found on a submit.
+  	data-sw-errorActions                  	- Action(s)s to take when an error is found on a submit.
-					  Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput,showOnPage,showOnPageSanwafTable,alertWithPopup
+						  Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput
-	blurActions                  	- Action(s) to take when a field is blurred.
+	data-sw-blurActions                  	- Action(s) to take when a field is blurred.
 	 					  Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput
-  	showOnPageElementId             - Optional element to wrap the sanwaf-ui errors that will be made visible if errors are detected.
+  	data-sw-showOnPageElementId             - Optional element to wrap the sanwaf-ui errors that will be made visible if errors are detected.
 						  Defaults to: sanwafuierrorwrapper
-  	showOnPageSanwafTableElementId  - Optional element to set a table of sanwaf-ui errors (configurable by css).
+  	data-sw-showOnPageSanwafTableElementId  - Optional element to set a table of sanwaf-ui errors (configurable by css).
 						  Defaults to: sanwafuierrortable

 **Optional CSS Class Overrides**

 Use your own CSS classes by setting the following attributes to classes defined in your CSS

-	labelClass 			- Sets the color for the label of the error'd element inputClass 			- Sets the color of the input text of the error'd element tooltipClass 			- The tooltip css class applied to the label tooltipTextClass 		- Tooltip text css specification
+	data-sw-labelClass 			- Sets the color for the label of the error'd element data-sw-inputClass 			- Sets the color of the input text of the error'd element data-sw-tooltipClass 			- The tooltip css class applied to the label data-sw-tooltipTextClass 		- Tooltip text css specification
-	sanwafErrorTableClass 		- When displaying errors on the page, a table in inserted using this css class sanwafErrorTableTdKeyClass 	- The css class for the key section of the sanwaf-ui error table sanwafErrorTableTdDescClass 	- The css class for the value section of the sanwaf-ui error table
+	data-sw-sanwafErrorTableClass 		- When displaying errors on the page, a table in inserted using this css class data-sw-sanwafErrorTableTdKeyClass 	- The css class for the key section of the sanwaf-ui error table data-sw-sanwafErrorTableTdDescClass 	- The css class for the value section of the sanwaf-ui error table

 **Optional Error Message Attributes** (default values will be used if not specified)

-	data-errorPopHeader1 			- header line 1 used with pop-up dialog
+	data-sw-errorPopHeader1 		- header line 1 used with pop-up dialog
-	data-errorPopHeader2 			- header line 2 used with pop-up dialog
+	data-sw-errorPopHeader2 		- header line 2 used with pop-up dialog
-	data-errorRequired 			- Error message for **Required** violations data-errorMaxLength			- Error message for **Max Length** violations data-errorMinLength			- Error message for **Min Length** violations data-errorMaxMinLengthEqual		- Error message for when Min & Max length are equal data-errorMaxValue 			- Error message for **Max Value** violations data-errorMinValue 			- Error message for **Min Value** violations data-errorRelated 			- Error message for **Relationship** violations data-errorTypeChar 			- Error message for **Character** data type violations data-errorTypeNumeric 			- Error message for **Numeric** data type violations data-errorTypeNumericDelimited 		- Error message for **Numeric Delimited** data type violations data-errorTypeInteger 			- Error message for **Integer** data type violations data-errorTypeIntegerDelimited 		- Error message for **Integer Delimited** data type violations data-errorTypeAlphanumeric 		- Error message for **Alphanumeric** data type violations data-errorTypeAlphanumericAndMore 	- Error message for **Alphanumeric and more** data type violations data-errorTypeConstant 			- Error message for **Constant** data type violations data-errorTypeRegex 			- Error message for **Regex** data type violations data-errorTypeFormat 			- Error message for **Format** violations data-errorTypeDependentFormat 		- Error message for **Dependent Format** violations
+	data-sw-errorRequired 			- Error message for **Required** violations data-sw-errorMaxLength			- Error message for **Max Length** violations data-sw-errorMinLength			- Error message for **Min Length** violations data-sw-errorMaxMinLengthEqual		- Error message for when Min & Max length are equal data-sw-errorMaxValue 			- Error message for **Max Value** violations data-sw-errorMinValue 			- Error message for **Min Value** violations data-sw-errorRelated 			- Error message for **Relationship** violations data-sw-errorTypeChar 			- Error message for **Character** data type violations data-sw-errorTypeNumeric 		- Error message for **Numeric** data type violations data-sw-errorTypeNumericDelimited 	- Error message for **Numeric Delimited** data type violations data-sw-errorTypeInteger 		- Error message for **Integer** data type violations data-sw-errorTypeIntegerDelimited 	- Error message for **Integer Delimited** data type violations data-sw-errorTypeAlphanumeric 		- Error message for **Alphanumeric** data type violations data-sw-errorTypeAlphanumericAndMore 	- Error message for **Alphanumeric and more** data type violations data-sw-errorTypeConstant 		- Error message for **Constant** data type violations data-sw-errorTypeRegex 			- Error message for **Regex** data type violations data-sw-errorTypeFormat 		- Error message for **Format** violations data-sw-errorTypeDependentFormat 	- Error message for **Dependent Format** violations